 Rhinoplasty is usually performed in an accredited hospital or day surgery facility under general anaesthesia, with monitoring by a specialist anaesthetist.

-Incisions are made either inside the nostrils (closed approach) or across the columella combined with internal incisions (open approach), and the underlying nasal framework is adjusted to achieve the agreed surgical plan.
+Incisions are made either inside the nostrils (closed approach – if you’re considering a alarplasty & nostril surgery in sydney, view our page) or across the columella combined with internal incisions (open approach), and the underlying nasal framework is adjusted to achieve the agreed surgical plan.

 The operation duration varies depending on the complexity of the case, whether it is a primary or revision rhinoplasty, and whether functional procedures such as septoplasty or turbinate surgery are performed at the same time.